bionetslab/ppi-network-simulation/README.md

 # PPI network simulation under study bias

-Simulates the measurement process of observed PPI networks under study bias as described in the manuscript "Emergence of power law distributions in protein-protein interaction networks through study bias".
+Simulates the measurement process of observed PPI networks under study bias as described in:

+Blumenthal DB, Lucchetta M, Kleist L, Fekete SP, List M, Schaefer MH.
+Emergence of power-law distributions in protein-protein interaction networks through study bias. eLife.
+2024;13:e99951. doi: [10.7554/eLife.99951](https://doi.org/10.7554/eLife.99951).

 - To generate the plots shown in the manuscript, execute the workflow in the notebook `plot_results.ipynb`.
 - To reproduce the results of the simulation study, run the `script_simulation.py` as follows: